 The OWASP Benchmark is a test suite designed to evaluate the coverage and accuracy of automated vulnerability detection tools.
 The benchmark contains thousands of test cases that are fully runnable and exploitable.
 It considers 11 different types of vulnerabilities, including several injection types such as XSS, weak encryption or trust boundary.
 For every type, the test cases have real vulnerabilities (true positives) and fake vulnerabilities (false positives) to challenge the tools.

 We are up to the challenge.
 We have run Kiuwan on the OWASP Benchmark test cases and here you have the results.
 We have added them to the comparison graph published in the OWASP Benchmark website, which include open source and commercial tools.
 Kiuwan is right up there!
 Detecting almost 100% of true positives.
-But you don’t have to take our word for it: request your free trial today.
+But you don’t have to take our word for it: request a Kiuwan demo today.